Marketing vs Branding: Which One Grows Your Business?

 Practical marketing objectives follow the SMART framework: Specific, Measurable, Achievable, Relevant, and Time-bound.

-Rather than vague goals like “increase brand awareness,” set specific targets like “increase unaided brand recall among target audience from 15% to 25% within 12 months.”
+Rather than vague goals like “increase brand awareness,” set specific targets like “increase unaided brand recall among the target audience from 15% to 25% within 12 months.”

 Marketing Channels: Where You Meet Your Audience